 Instructions

-1. Make and chill pastry: Pulse flour and butter in a food processor to breadcrumbs.
+- Make and chill pastry: Pulse flour and butter in a food processor to breadcrumbs.
 Add egg to form a dough.
-Chill for 30 minutes.
+Wrap in cling film and chill for 30 minutes.

-2. Line and blind bake: Roll out the pastry and line a 23cm (9-inch) quiche tin.
+- Line and blind bake: Roll out the pastry and line a 23cm loose-bottomed flan tin.
 Chill for 30 minutes.
-Preheat oven to 200°C (180°C Fan).
-Line the pastry with baking paper, fill with baking beans, and bake for 25 minutes.
-Remove beans and bake for another 5-10 minutes until golden.
+Preheat oven to 200°C (180°C Fan / Gas Mark 6).
+Line with baking paper, fill with baking beans, and bake for 25 minutes.
+Remove beans and bake for 5–10 minutes until golden.

-3. Prepare filling: Reduce oven to 170°C (150°C Fan).
-Fry the onion and bacon until soft and lightly browned; let cool.
-In a jug, whisk the creams and eggs, and season.
+- Prepare filling: Reduce oven to 170°C (150°C Fan / Gas Mark 3).
+Fry the onion and bacon until soft and lightly browned.
+Let cool.
+In a jug, whisk the cream, crème fraîche, and eggs, then season.

-4. Assemble and bake: Scatter the bacon, onion, and cheese into the pastry case.
+- Assemble and bake: Scatter the bacon, onion, and cheese into the pastry case.
 Pour over the cream mixture.
-Bake for 35-40 minutes until set with a slight wobble.
+Bake for 35–40 minutes until set with a slight wobble in the centre.

-5. Cool and serve: Let the quiche cool in the tin for at least 15 minutes before slicing and serving.
+- Cool and serve: Let the quiche cool in the tin for at least 15 minutes before slicing.
+Serve warm or at room temperature.